Optimal error estimate of accurate second-order scheme for Volterra integrodifferential equations with tempered multi-term kernels: Abstract

 \section{Abstract}

 In this paper, we investigate and analyze numerical solutions for the Volterra integrodifferential equations with tempered multi-term kernels.
 Firstly we derive some regularity estimates of the exact solution.
 Then a temporal-discrete scheme is established by employing Crank-Nicolson technique and product integration (PI) rule for discretizations of the time derivative and tempered-type fractional integral terms, respectively, from which, nonuniform meshes are applied to overcome the singular behavior of the exact solution at $t=0$.
-Based on deduced regularity conditions, we prove that the proposed scheme is unconditionally stable and conservative, and possesses accurately temporal second-order convergence in $L_2$-norm.
-Numerical examples confirm the effectiveness of the proposed method.
+Based on deduced regularity conditions, we prove that the proposed scheme is unconditionally stable, and possesses accurately temporal second-order convergence in $L_2$-norm.
+Numerical examples confirm the effectiveness of the proposed method. \keywords{Volterra integrodifferential equations \and tempered multi-term kernels \and accurate second order \and stability \and optimal error estimate} \subclass{26A33 \and 45J05 \and 65M12 \and 65M15 \and 65M60}